b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

   output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)))
 - calculate and return the area of the rectangle (but we did nothing with it)

-It the second case the result went into the void ("If a tree falls in a forest and no one is around to hear it, does it make a sound?").
+In the second case the result went into the void ("If a tree falls in a forest and no one is around to hear it, does it make a sound?").

 If we want to print both pieces of information on the screen we should modify